Harrisburg City Islanders: USL and rebrand (2015–2018)

 Undergoing massive expansion and vying for second division status in the American soccer pyramid, the USL Pro was rebranded as simply "USL."
 The re-branding and additional teams intended to increase the quality of play and infrastructure throughout the league, as well as provide better player development in cooperation with Major League Soccer.
 Since the league restructured, the City Islanders have struggled to keep pace, missing out on the playoffs for both the 2015 and 2016 seasons.

 On January 5, 2017, the United States Soccer Federation granted USL provisional Division II status; making the 2017 season the first time the City Islanders would compete as a Division II team.
 Shortly before the 2017 season, George Altirs was announced as new majority owner of the club so as to "stay in Harrisburg and build an international developmental base that is unique and exciting."
 As majority owner, Altirs "will oversee the technical side of the club, including player and staff selections, transfers, and outside, non-local partnerships for the Harrisburg City Islanders."
 The ownership addition was intended to allow the City Islanders to keep pace with the growth of the USL.

 On November 15, 2017, it was announced that the City Islanders would be rebranded as Penn FC starting with the 2018 season.
 The rebrand was announced as a focus on player and product development, situating the team as the top of a development pyramid for the existing Rush Soccer program.
 The rebranding saw wholesale changes with the team's personnel, retaining only five players from the 2017 roster.
 Bill Becher was appointed technical director, leaving his role as the club's first and only head coach.
 In February 2017, Raoul Voss was announced as the first head coach for Penn FC.
 Ahead of the 2018 season, Penn FC made some key signings including the return of former City Islander standouts Ken Tribbett and Lucky Mkosana, and forward Tommy Heinemann.

 Penn FC's inaugural season started off with mixed results, going 6-4-7 through their first 17 matches.
-Conflicts with baseball operations and schedule at FNB Field required the team to have an to have long away stints until a final 9-match home stand.
+Conflicts with baseball operations and schedule at FNB Field required the team to have long away stints until a final 9-match home stand.
 The team's poor away form mid-season carried into the home-stand with Penn FC going 1-2-6 in their remaining 9 matches.
 The team finished 13th in the Eastern Conference, their lowest position since joining the USL.